exasol/transformers-extension/doc/user_guide/user_guide.md

 You will need to use [ConfD](https://docs.exasol.com/db/latest/confd/confd.htm) to perform this setup.
 Specifically, you should use the [general_settings](https://docs.exasol.com/db/latest/confd/jobs/general_settings.htm) command.

-If you are using the [Integration Test Docker Environment](https://github.com/exasol/integration-test-docker-environment), you can set the name server by passing in: `--nameserver 8.8.8.8`.
+If you are using the [Integration Test Docker Environment](https://github.com/exasol/integration-test-docker-environment) to control the DockerDB, you can set the name server by passing in: `--nameserver 8.8.8.8`.

 #### Running the UDF